 In their first season in the Pac-12 Conference in 2011, the Utes were in contention for a berth in the league championship game until the final week of the regular season.
 They bounced back to beat Georgia Tech in the Sun Bowl and finish with an 8-5 record.
 The 2012 Utes finished strong, winning three of their final five Pac-12 games.
 The highlight of the 2013 season was a win over No. 5 Stanford and Utah went 3-0 in non-conference play, sweeping the in-state schools and improving Whittingham's record against BYU to 6-3.

 Whittingham has a solid reputation for developing NFL players and Utah was one of six Pac-12 schools with at least 25 players on NFL rosters in 2013.
-As an assistant or head coach, he has had 50 players make NFL rosters, prior to the 2014 Draft.
-He has coached 29 NFL draft picks, including eight first or second-round selections.
+As an assistant or head coach, he has had 57 players make NFL rosters, including 31 NFL draft picks (eight first or second-round selections) and 26 undrafted free agents.
 A school-record six Utes were drafted in 2010, which was tied for fourth in the nation that year.